daronphang/programming-resources/cloud-computing/AWS/services/AI/AI.md

 ## Amazon CodeWhisperer

-Get code recommendations while writing code and identify security issues in your code.
+Amazon CodeWhisperer is a machine learning-powered code generator that provides you with code recommendations in real time.
+It analyzes your code and comments as you write code in an IDE.
+Additionally, it analyzes surrounding code, ensuring the generated code matches your style, naming conventions, etc.

 ## Amazon Transcribe